Walk: Friday, October 29th, 9:30am-4pm • Sturbridge, MA

 •A prime lens, or anything with a low aperture, will suit you well for this walk.

-•You will not need a tripod for this walk unless you want to carry it with you throughout the day.
+•You will need a tripod for this walk and your quick release.

 •Feel free to bring snacks and water, and a flashlight will likely help as well.